azsk/DevOpsKit-docs/08-Advanced-Features/Readme.md

 ![08_Info_HostInfo_PS](../Images/08_Info_HostInfo_PS.PNG)

-### User Comments
+### User Comments/Custom Tags

-Now to track compliance progress on your subscription you can place 'markers/comments' on controls, these markers will be persisted on your subscription.
-Anyone across your subscription can read those comments later by running GSS/GRS/GCS cmd with an extra switch "-IncludeUserComments".
+To track compliance progress on your subscription you can place 'custom tags/comments' on controls, these comments will be persisted inside your subscription's AzSK storage account.
+Anyone across your subscription can read the comments later by running GSS/GRS/GCS command with switch "-IncludeUserComments".

-> **Note:** This feature will be disabled by default for your subscription .
-To enable this, Please run following command:
+> **Note:** You need to explicitly enable this feature for your subscription.
+To do so, Please run following command:
 >```PowerShell
 >    Set-AzSKUserPreference -PersistScanReportInSubscription
 >```

-#### How to update user comments?
+#### How to add/update user comments?

 Please follow the following steps to update user comments: